demisto/demisto-sdk/demisto_sdk/commands/generate_unit_tests/README.md

 Also supports generating unit tests for specific commands.

 **Arguments**:
+* *-i, --input_path*
+  Path of the integration python file.
+(Mandatory)
 * *-c, --commands*
   Specific commands name to generate unit test for (e.g. xdr-get-incidents).
 * *-o, --output_dir*
   Directory to store the output in (default is current working directory).
 * *-v, --verbose*
-  Verbose output - mainly for debugging purposes
+  Verbose output - mainly for debugging purposes, logging level will be displayed accordingly.
+* *-q, --quiet*
+  Quiet output, only output results in the end.
+* *-ql, --log-path*
+  Path to store all levels of logs.
-* *-i, --input_path*
+* *--insecure*
+  Skip certificate validation.
-  Path of the integration python file.
+* *-e, --examples* One of the following:
+  - Path for a file containing examples.
+Each command should be in a separate line.
+  - Comma separated list of examples, wrapped by quotes.
+  If the file or list contains a command with more than one example, all of them will be used.

 **Notes**